nathanmartel21/nathanmartel21/README.md

 <h1 align="center">Hi 👋, I'm Nathan</h1>
 <h3 align="center">
-  A passionate individual in virtualization and containerization technologies, as well as in cybersecurity, particularly through CTF challenges!
+  A passionate individual in virtualization and containerization technologies, as well as in cybersecurity, through CTF challenges
 </h3>

 <p align="center">